gchq/stroom-docs/content/en/docs/user-guide/content/documentation.md

 ## HTML

-While it is possible to use HTML in the documentation, its use is not recomended as it increases the complexity of the documentation content and requires that other users have knowledge of HTML.
+While it is possible to use HTML in the documentation, its use is not recommended as it increases the complexity of the documentation content and requires that other users have knowledge of HTML.
-Markdown should be sufficient for most cases, with the possible exception of complex tables where HTML may be prefereable.
+Markdown should be sufficient for most cases, with the possible exception of complex tables where HTML may be preferable.

 {{% note %}}
 No form of HTML scripting (i.e. Javascript) is supported within the documentation content.